Where are you from?

 When did you start becoming interested in agriculture?

-I started with Rogers Produce, I was dispatch.
-They needed someone there converting.
-They needed someone there to convert that cabbage line into a cantaloupe line.
+I started with Rogers Produce as a dispatcher.
+They needed someone to convert the cabbage line into a cantaloupe line.
 They wanted someone out in the field with the packing crew.
-That’s were it all started.
+That’s where it all started.

 How long have you worked at Little Bear Produce?